Special Report on Emissions Scenarios: Atmospheric GHG concentrations

 The United States Environmental Protection Agency has also produced projections of future atmospheric GHG concentrations using the SRES scenarios.
 These projections are shown opposite, and are subject to the uncertainty described earlier regarding the future role of carbon sinks and changes to the Earth's biosphere.

 Observed emissions rates

 Between the 1990s and 2000s, the growth rate in CO2 emissions from fossil fuel burning and industrial processes increased (McMullen and Jabbour, 2009, p.
 8).
-The growth rate from 1990-1999 averaged 1.1% per year.
+The growth rate from 1990 to 1999 averaged 1.1% per year.

-Between the years 2000-2009, growth in CO_{2} emissions from fossil fuel burning was, on average, 3% per year, which exceeds the growth estimated by 35 of the 40 SRES scenarios (34 if the trend is computed with end points instead of a linear fit).
+Between the years 2000–2009, growth in CO_{2} emissions from fossil fuel burning was, on average, 3% per year, which exceeds the growth estimated by 35 of the 40 SRES scenarios (34 if the trend is computed with end points instead of a linear fit).
 Human-caused greenhouse gas emissions set a record in 2010, a 6% jump on 2009 emissions, exceeding even the "worst case" scenario cited in the IPCC Fourth Assessment Report.